 Waiver capacity will be reserved for participants requiring hospital or rehabilitation care in the following settings: medical and psychiatric hospital settings, rehabilitation care programs, and nursing homes.
-Waiver capacity will not be reserved for participants who receive services in an acute care hospital as outlined in this waiver because they will maintain enrollment in the waiver.

 Settings which are not considered hospital/rehabilitation care include residential treatment facilities, state mental health hospitals, approved private schools, and private and state ICFs/ID.